ecairn/powertrack-rb/README.md

 Provide a (numerical) client id as the last (but optional) argument of the PowerTrack::Stream constructor to enable this feature.

+## Replay

+Replay is a feature provided by GNIP to recover lost activities over the last 5 days.
+The Replay stream lives aside the realtime stream and is activated by setting the ```:replay``` option to true when building a ```PowerTrack::Stream``` object.

+Once Replay is activated, you use the stream as previously, starting by configuring some rules that define which activities you will recover.
+Once done, you can track the stream by specifying a timeframe with the ```:from``` and ```:to options```.
+By default, replay happens over 30 minutes, starting 1 hour ago.

 ## Errors